The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - Fat and Proud: She has a very high body image despite being...

-- Fat Bastard: ...a hideously fat, selfish, vain creature with only one redeeming quality: because she secretly has a crush on the Protagonist, she occasionally leaves useful items as gifts in his shoe locker.
+- Fat Bitch: ...a hideously fat, selfish, vain creature with only one redeeming quality: because she secretly has a crush on the Protagonist, she occasionally leaves useful items as gifts in his shoe locker.
 In the anime, while still somewhat obnoxious, she's noticeably nicer, especially when she shows a degree of reluctance and guilt at having to reject Kanji after an awkward, accidental, intimate encounter between the two.

 - Gonk: She's very fat and ugly.
 Even Teddie is scared of her.